More on the monks

 Chief Priest and Prior, Wallowa Buddhist Temple

-Rev. Meido offers spiritual guidance for our tiny community, our local and remote congregation, and our guests, as we follow the Buddha’s Way.
+At the Wallowa Buddhist Temple, as Prior Rev. Meido offers teaching and spiritual guidance for our small monastic community, our local and remote congregation, and our guests, as we follow the Buddha’s Way.

 Rev. Meido has been practicing Serene Reflection Meditation since 1973.